Eng0AI/denuvo-slides-template/slides.md

 # 5. Feature: <span class="text-color-sky">Inline syscalls</span>

-NtQuerySystemInformation &rarr; SystemBasicInformation
+- NtQuerySystemInformation → SystemBasicInformation
+  - NumberOfProcessors
+  - NumberOfPhysicalPages
+  - TimerResolution
+  - ...

-ntdll exports are parsed to find syscall ID
+→ NTDLL exports are parsed to find syscall ID

---> Inline syscalls
+---

+# 5. Feature: <span class="text-color-sky">Inline syscalls</span>

+**How to patch?**

-- KUSD approach doesn't work -> mini integrity checks on instructions
+- Denuvo has mini integrity checks on instructions
 - instruction bytes are read and computed into other calculations
-  - bytes need to stay intact
+- bytes need to stay intact → unable to hook

-    --> hypervisor + ept hooks -> redirect syscalls to custom handler that replays original data --> syscall hooks would've also worked, but my hypervisor couldn't do that at the time
+→ Hypervisor → Shadow Hooking

 ---
 transition: slide-down
 ---

-# Hypervisor -> shadow hooking
+# What is Shadow Hooking?

+- Hooking technique that bypasses integrity checks

+- redirect syscalls to custom handler that replays original data

+→ Hypervisor can also hook syscalls, but my hypervisor couldn't do that at the time

 ---
 layout: center
 ---

-# The last one...
+# The last feature...

 <div class="text-center">
 <img class="w50 m-auto rounded-md drop-shadow-md" src="./images/insanity.jpg">